bobasaurus/lumber-plunder-metal-detector/README.md

 The first version of the schematic is available here:

 https://github.com/bobasaurus/lumber-plunder-metal-detector/blob/main/images/lumber%20plunder%20metal%20detector%20schematic%20v1.pdf

-The android app is still in development, I'm learning as I go.

 I followed the coil design and wrapping guides for the TGSL linked above, though using a thicker magnet wire I happened to have on hand (and using fewer wraps to reduce weight):